bleonardb3/Think2019/README.md

-# Think 2019 - Session 3259 Labs
-Introduction to Data Science using IBM Watson Studio.
+# Think 2019 Session 3259 - Hands On Lab: Introduction to Data Science using IBM Watson Studio.

 ## Description: